 D-3-a-i Capture-Seq identifies rare physiologically relevant mutations

 We have applied hybrid capture technology to sequence specific regions with high coverage.
 Specifically, we have developed a novel targeted next-generation sequencing (NGS) assay, suitable for FFPE and frozen material.
 The developed protocol is as follows: DNA is extracted from 3x1.5mm FFPE cores, using the Promega Maxwell 16 system.
 DNA quality is determined using Agilent FFPE derived DNA quality assessment kit in a subset of cases.
 TruSeq library preparation is obtained using 1μg input DNA.
 Custom capture is performed using the NimbleGen SeqCap EZ library kit.
 Paired-end sequencing (2x75bp) is then performed using Illumina HiSeq 2500.
 Samples are multiplexed (5-7 samples per lane) to ensure a nominal coverage of ~25-40M paired-end reads per samples.
 Raw sequences are aligned to the human genome reference sequence (GRC37/hg19).
 This initial mapping is then refined following a series of computational steps to remove potential artifacts and increase the quality of the alignment.
-We then identify the somatic single nucleotide variants by comparing the tumor against its matching normal.
+We then identify the somatic SNVs by comparing the tumor against its matching normal.
 In our study, we analyzed 31 cases of localized prostate cancer.
 We generated a total of ~1.340B paired-end reads (average per sample ~24.4M; range: 0.97M – 74M).
 The average coverage per sample is ~177x (range: 3x – 510x).
 The average capture efficiency is 61.4% (range 45.5% - 70.8%; see Fig. 6).
-These results suggest that it is feasible to obtain good coverage with archival material with this assay.
-We were able to identify the known mutations in these samples, including TP53 and SPOP (see Fig. 7), and to nominate some new ones.
+These results suggest it is feasible to obtain good coverage with archival material with this assay.
+We were able to identify known mutations in these samples, including TP53 and SPOP (see Fig. 7), and to nominate some new ones.
 In this study, we were successful validating genomic alterations in samples up to 10 years old.